-(C) KEYSTONE EXAMS SHALL BE ADMINISTERED, REVIEWED AND SCORED SO THAT SCORES FOR CANDIDATES FOR GRADUATION ARE PROVIDED TO SCHOOLS NO LATER THAN 10 CALENDAR DAYS PRIOR TO GRADUATION.
-A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, MAY REQUEST THAT THE DEPARTMENT APPROVE ALTERNATIVE TEST ADMINISTRATION AND SCORING TIME FRAMES.
-THE DEPARTMENT WILL PUBLISH GUIDELINES AND PROCEDURES FOR APPROVING ALTERNATIVE TEST ADMINISTRATION AND SCORING TIME FRAMES ON ITS WEB SITE.
-THE GUIDELINES WILL PROVIDE 22 PA Code Chapter 4 (006-326) FOR APPROVAL OF ALL REQUESTS UNLESS THE APPROVAL IS CONTRARY TO STANDARDS OF TEST VALIDITY AND SCORING.
+(C) KEYSTONE EXAMS SHALL BE ADMINISTERED, REVIEWED AND SCORED SO THAT SCORES FOR CANDIDATES FOR GRADUATION ARE 22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 PROVIDED TO SCHOOLS NO LATER THAN 10 CALENDAR DAYS PRIOR TO GRADUATION.
+A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, MAY REQUEST THE DEPARTMENT TO APPROVE ALTERNATIVE TEST ADMINISTRATION AND SCORING TIME FRAMES.
+THE DEPARTMENT SHALL PUBLISH GUIDELINES AND PROCEDURES FOR APPROVING ALTERNATIVE TEST ADMINISTRATION AND SCORING TIME FRAMES ON ITS WEB SITE.
+THE GUIDELINES SHALL PROVIDE FOR APPROVAL OF ALL REQUESTS UNLESS THE APPROVAL IS CONTRARY TO STANDARDS OF TEST VALIDITY AND SCORING.